 |

-Homemade drink endurance powder |
+Homemade endurance drink powder |

 I often tire of sweet tasting energy drinks on long rides, and I've also found that protein greatly improves my endurance and energy levels toward the end of a ride.